Ab-initio investigation of finite size effects in rutile titania nanoparticles with semilocal and nonlocal density functionals: Concluding Remarks

-In the case of band structure, the findings indicate that the nanoparticle systems studied are well below the size at which the bandgap or band structure converges to the bulk limit.
-The cuboidal particles are found to have a qualitatively different band structure from bulk TiO$_2$, and the band structure does not change significantly with particle size.
-This can be explained by the band structure of the slab models, since the high-energy (010) surface slab exhibits a similar band structure to the cuboidal nanoparticles.
-The Wulff construction is used to generate more realistic particles without highly unstable surfaces, and their band structures are more similar to the bulk, exhibiting a large gap with more discrete defects within the gap.
-However, the size of the gap and the location of the defects varied considerably with particle size, and the bandgap decreased with increasing particle size.
-These results suggest that the bandgap and band structure of TiO$_2$ nanoparticles are highly sensitive to both the particle size and morphology at the length scales investigated here ($<$15.0 \AA{}).
-This indicates that hybrid-level simulations of specific TiO$_2$ nanoparticle morphologies are required to elucidate their band structures.
+In the case of electronic gap and DOS, the findings indicate that the nanoparticle systems studied are well below the size at which the electronic gap or DOS converges to the bulk limit.
+The cuboidal particles are found to have a qualitatively different DOS from bulk TiO$_2$, and it does not change significantly with particle size.
+This can be explained by the DOS of the slab models, since the high-energy (010) surface slab exhibits a similar DOS to the cuboidal nanoparticles.
+The Wulff construction is used to generate more realistic particles without highly unstable surfaces, and their DOS are more similar to the bulk, exhibiting a large gap with more discrete defects within the gap.
+However, the size of the gap and the location of the defects varied considerably with particle size, and the electronic gap decreased with increasing particle size.
+These results suggest that the electronic gap and DOS of TiO$_2$ nanoparticles are highly sensitive to both the particle size and morphology at the length scales investigated here ($<$15.0 \AA{}).
+This indicates that hybrid-level simulations of specific TiO$_2$ nanoparticle morphologies are required to elucidate their electronic structures.